Preston-Cai/notion-chatbot/development-journal.md

 1. Integrate tool call limit middleware: https://docs.langchain.com/oss/python/langchain/middleware/built-in#tool-call-limit
 2. Provide large overall context to the LLM (scrap key sites that introduce the org, FINCH mission, and team roles) as part of system prompt.
 3. Add agent streaming mode for live updates / debugging.
 For agent streaming: https://docs.langchain.com/oss/python/langchain/streaming.
 4. Prevent the agent from exploiting the tool when unnecessary (e.g. retrieve context even if the user's prompt is just 'how are you').
-One idea: use a third-party LLM judge (that is not biased towards using the tool) to make decision and switch between agent with tool and agent without tool, rather than putting the tool to the agent's toolbox and let it decide on its own.
+Current approach: use a third-party LLM judge (that is not biased towards using the tool) for decision making and switch between agent with tool and agent without tool (that shares the same checkpointer), rather than putting the tool to the agent's toolbox and let it decide on its own.
+5. Adjust embedding chunk size and retrieval k value, referencing some research papers' findings.
+Prevent the model from exceeding rate limit.
+6. Solve chatbot empty final message issue (due to incompatible response schema with the print statements).
-5. Possibly provide "search on Internet" tool to the agent.
+7. (Optional) Possibly provide "search on Internet" tool to the agent.
-6. Add sources for the agent: when scraping websites, add metadata such as url, and requires the agent to present the urls of the pages that they have retrieved for context.
+8. (Optional) Add sources for the agent: when scraping websites, add metadata such as url, and requires the agent to present the urls of the pages that they have retrieved for context.
-7. Two ways of improving retrieval in RAG: https://www.youtube.com/watch?v=smGbeghV1JE
+9. (Optional) Two ways of improving retrieval in RAG: https://www.youtube.com/watch?v=smGbeghV1JE
 Idea: LLM-augmented retrieval
 - Structured the query with LLM before search
 - Restructured the text database with an LLM (e.g. to highlight key info)
-8. Add terminal display visuals (e.g. "loading...") - better user experience.
+10. (Optional) Add terminal display visuals (e.g. "loading...") - better developer experience.

 ## Packaging into product: Python CLI or REST API
 - To be completed